kahfei/wgr/notes.md

 * `fh.close`, close the connection
 * things load into program normally called library. feature rarely used, often associate with with `require`, extension often means ruby extensions written in C.
 * `ruby -e "puts $:"`, display load path.
 Last directory to look for is the current directory
+* `load` will just load a file that you ask for, even it already been loaded.
+* `require` will not reload file already loaded